 Consumer law is something all of us deal with on a near-daily basis, and there are plenty of situations where somebody is not satisfied with a product or service which they have purchased.

 They could be unsatisfied for any number of reasons – it could be because the product or service bought is defective or of poor quality, or because it is different from how it was described.

 There are many laws in place to protect the consumer in cases where they have been sold short, and these seek to recompense the buyer when they have been let down.
-The Sale of Goods Act and the Supply of Goods and Services Act among others provide a powerful body of legislation which shapes the rights of the consumer.
+The Sale of Goods Act and the Supply of Goods and Services Act, among others, give consumers a number of rights to make sure they are not taken advantage of.
 In addition to this there are also specific rules which protect those buying products over the internet or from door-to-door salesmen.

-With regard to the provision of services, the victims of unscrupulous salespeople such as cowboys often have to turn to the county courts in order to assert their rights, given the evasiveness of such dodgy operators and their unwillingness to negotiate.
+With regard to the provision of services, the victims of unscrupulous salespeople often have to turn to the county courts in order to assert their rights, given how evasive and unwilling to negotiate such dodgy operators can be.